TosbackCgusBridge-Bot/CGUs-versions/Theatlantic/Privacy Policy.md

 Special Report Alex Hoyt How the Map Changed as the Polls Came In
 A state-by state guide.
 And it's never too late to check out _The Atlantic_'s obsessive all-night coverage of the whole election.
 Read more › Writers

-*   Ta-Nehisi Coates Uppers And The Horde Unite Like Voltron 8:00 AM ET
+*   James Fallows Media Wrapup: Moyers, Petraeus, Kaplan, Juneau 5:45 AM ET
-*   James Fallows Moyers, Chinese Education, China Airborne 1:35 AM ET
+*   Ta-Nehisi Coates Uppers And The Horde Unite Like Voltron Nov 10, 2012
 *   Derek Thompson 2 Graphs That Should Accompany Every Discussion… Nov 9, 2012
 *   Robert Wright Food for Republican Thought From Nate Silver Nov 9, 2012
 *   Alexis C. Madrigal The Question I Didn't Get to Ask Pinterest CEO… Nov 8, 2012